jonlpersson/ed-latimore/site/_posts/2021-05-03-8-years-of-sobriety-observations-and-benefits.md

 Once you build an amazing network of like-minded friends and spend your time doing the things you love, you become aware of everything you missed out on in the past.

-If you're worried that you don't know how to, here's a an article I wrote [teaching you how to have fun and socialize sober](/how-to-have-fun-and-socialize-sober/).
+If you're worried that you don't know how, here's an article I wrote [teaching you how to have fun and socialize sober](/how-to-have-fun-and-socialize-sober/).

 Over time, you’ll move on from those old drinking friends and habits and start loving everything the world has to offer.